mdickinson/bigfloat/Doc/index.rst

    .. method:: hex(self)

-      Return a hexadecimal representation of a BigFloat.
-The advantage of the hexadecimal representation is that it represents the value of the BigFloat exactly.
+      Return a hexadecimal representation of a :class:`BigFloat`.
+The advantage of the hexadecimal representation is that it represents the value of the :class:`BigFloat` exactly.

 Special methods